jvrss/spring-rest-michelli-brito-2022/README.md

 This application is a Java REST backend for a parking control system.
 Parking CRUD
 - API
    - http://jvrss.tplinkdns.com:32000/swagger-ui/index.html
+     (The Page only works in http.
+If the Page not load, switch to http)

 ![image link](http://i3.ytimg.com/vi/LXRU-Z36GEU/hqdefault.jpg)